|SOUSA/ABA/OSTWALD AWARD — CASH PRIZE OF $5,000|

 Sousa/ABA/Ostwald Award.
 Since 1956, this composition contest has stimulated the creation of many important new compositions for concert band and is responsible for more original band music than any other competition of its kind.

-The 2019 Award Committee will consider concert band compositions with a completion date no earlier than October 1, 2017 and with a difficulty rating of grade 4 or lower.
+The 2020 Award Committee will consider concert band compositions with a completion date no earlier than August 1,

-The Sousa/Ostwald Committee (Committee) consists of ABA members who screen and judge the entries according to the rules listed below.
+The Sousa/ABA/Ostwald Committee (Committee) consists of ABA members who screen and judge the entries according to the rules listed below.

-The winning composition will be performed during the 2020 American Bandmasters Association Convention, which will be held in Biloxi, Mississippi, March 4-8, 2020.
+The winning composition will be performed at the 2021 American Bandmasters Association Convention, which will be

 2. Submissions must be original compositions for band with a completion date no earlier than October 1, 2017 and that have not previously been submitted.
 No transcriptions or arrangements are allowed, with the exception of works transcribed for band by the composer.
 (For these entries, the completion date of the transcription will serve as the date of eligibility.)